kubernetes/website/content/en/docs/reference/glossary/container-runtime.md

 - fundamental
 - workload
 ---
- Kubernetes doesn’t know how to run containers it relies on the container runtime component.
+ A fundamental component that empowers Kubernetes to run containers effectively.
- The container runtime is a fundamental component that is responsible for managing the execution and lifecycle of containers.
+ Its responsibility lies in managing the execution and lifecycle of containers within the Kubernetes environment.

 <!--more-->